Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering

-Next, we study the gradient-based optimization of a non-convex function, starting from a one-dimensional function.
-Here, we consider the target function as a piece-wise linear function, representing a neural network using the activation function such as ReLU.
-Theorem \ref{thm:MC_proof} shows the positive relationship between the robustness of a trigger (as the global optimum of the target function) and the probability that the gradient-based optimizer converges to the trigger.
+To gain insights into the effectiveness of gradient-based trigger inversion methods on triggers with large effective radius, we analyze the optimization behavior of two types of functions under different constraints.
+These functions serve as simplified approximations of the target functions in deep neural networks.

-\begin{theorembold} Given a piece-wise linear function $\ell(\cdot): [a,b] \rightarrow [0,1] $ with global optimum on a convex hull, after $n$ iterations, a gradient-based optimizer starting from a random initialization converges to the optimum with the probability:
+First, we study the gradient-based optimization of a non-convex function, starting with a one-dimensional function.
+In this scenario, we consider the target function as a piece-wise linear function, representing a neural network that employs activation functions such as ReLU.
+Theorem \ref{thm:MC_proof} establishes the positive relationship between the effective radius of a trigger (as the global optimum of the target function) and the probability that the gradient-based optimizer converges to the trigger.

-\end{theorembold} where $B_1>0$ is a component indicating the area under the desired convex hull and $B_2>0$ is a component indicating the likelihood of the linear pieces outside the convex hull jumping into the convex hull during a gradient-based iteration (For details, see the proof of Theorem~\ref{thm:MC_proof} in 13.5 of the online document\cite{online_document}.)
+\begin{theorembold} Given a piece-wise linear function $\ell(\cdot): [a,b] \rightarrow [0,1] $ with global optimum on a convex hull (there exist a $c$ in this convex hull, such that $\ell(c) > \ell(x)$ for any $x \in [a,b]$), after $n$ iterations, a gradient-based optimizer starting from a random initialization converges to the optimum with the probability:

-Notably, in the gradient-based optimization for trigger inversion, the optima represent the desirable trigger-inserted points, and thus the size of the convex hull is positively correlated with the robustness of the trigger.
-As a result, the gradient-based trigger inversion has a higher probability of identifying the trigger when the trigger is more robust.
+\end{theorembold} where $B_1>0$ is a component indicating the area under the desired convex hull and $B_2>0$ is a component indicating the likelihood of the linear pieces outside the convex hull jumping into the convex hull during a gradient-based iteration.
+We present an example in Appendix Fig~\ref{Fig:piecewiselinear} to provide a visual illustration of the intuition behind the desired convex hull and the area outside of the desired convex hull.
+(For details, see the proof of Theorem~\ref{thm:MC_proof} in Appendix~\ref{subsec: proof of MC}.)

-Finally, we consider the target function as high-dimensional non-convex but satisfies the proximal-PL condition~\cite{PL_condition}, which is often considered in the theoretical analysis of neural networks.
-Formally, the proximal-PL condition is defined below.
+Notably, in the gradient-based optimization for trigger inversion, the optima represent the desirable trigger-inserted points.
+A larger convex hull is positively correlated with a larger effective radius of the trigger, increasing the probability that the gradient-based trigger inversion identifies the trigger.